Welcome To Lakeshore Community Action Program (Lakeshore CAP)

 To do our part in social distancing, Lakeshore CAP offices are closed to the public until further notice; HOWEVER, we will continue to serve those in need!

 If you are currently participating in any of our programs that provide case management or home visits, you will be contacted by our staff to discuss how we would like to continue to support you during this time.
-We are working from home to keep you safe!
-Please reach out via email at email@example.com or by leaving a message at 920-682-3737 If you have questions, (This website provides information on our each of programs in your county.)
+We are working to keep you safe!
+Please reach out via email at firstname.lastname@example.org or by leaving a message at 920-682-3737 if you have questions.
+(This website provides information on our each of programs in your county.)
 For current national, state, county and community information, see our web page: https://lakeshorecap.org/covid-19-resources/

 - The Door County Food Pantry remains open.
 Hours of operation are Tuesdays and Thursdays 11AM-4PM.
 We are happy to serve you if you need food and reside in Door County.
 Please do NOT bring any reusable bags or boxes to the pantry at this time.
 In following recommended guidelines, all food will be bagged in new bags and brought to your car.
 You may designate someone to pick up your groceries (see https://lakeshorecap.org/covid-19-resources/ for details.)

 - JAK’s Place: Tuesday evening meals will continue but have been changed to to-go meals.
 You will not be allowed in the building.
 Staff will bring your meal to your vehicle.
 Some JAK’s support groups will be taking place virtually either through Zoom or through Facebook Live.
 If you are interested in learning when and how to get connected, please click on our Facebook page link JAK’s Place Facebook, call 920-818-0525 to leave a message for Sam, or email email@example.com.

 The Lakeshore CAP Mission